replit/kaboom/doc/25-platformer.md

 	})
 ```

-If the player collides with the spike objects, they will lose.
-These objects have the tag "danger" and if the player collides, they will die.
+If the player's sprite collides with the spike objects, they will lose.
+These objects have the tag `"danger"`.

-Add the next block code below the "danger" collision function:
+Add the next block code below the `"danger"` collision function:

 ```javascript
 	player.onCollide("portal", () => {